Ceremonies, concerts mark Veterans Day in U.S. capital

 The ceremony began at 11 a.m., marking the hour fighting ended in World War One on Nov.
 11, 1918.
 The commemoration included music by the U.S. Marine Band and the singing of "God Bless America."

-President Barack Obama, who is on a trip to Asia, said in a proclamation that his administration was working to end homelessness among veterans and was committed to providing them healthcare and access to education.
+President Barack Obama was absent on a trip to Asia.
+In a proclamation, he said his administration was working to end homelessness among veterans and was committed to providing them healthcare and access to education.

 "We will never forget the heroes who made the ultimate sacrifice and all those who have not yet returned home," he said.